adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter3/client.md

 Note that we made the routine async during this process.
 Adjust the `ICloudService` interface and the calls to `GetTable<>` in the rest of the code to compensate for this.

-!!! warn
-    The SQLitePCL library may require other libraries as well, as libraries change over time.
-If you need additional libraries, the build output will let you know by complaining about _Unresolved assembly_ errors.

 ### Updating the Sync tables

 We also need to add some routines to our `ICloudTable<>` and `AzureCloudTable<>` classes to effect a synchronization.